danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 ## Related Work

-*Guidance: What other features are related to this work?
-Please include links.*

 There is no directly related work to autoscaling.
 Currently we have a manual process with two options that DRIs use.